vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/03_configmaps_and_secrets/README.md

 ```sh
 mkdir ../configs
 ```

-Add a first test configuration like this by adding sample labels to our ConfigMap:
+Add a first test configuration like this by adding sample labels to our ConfigMap and `default` object instances and template it:

 ```sh
 echo 'hull: